Countly/countly-sdk-documentation/android/next.md

   If the user has closed the widget, you would report that by passing a "null" as the reported result.
 </p>
-<h3 id="h_01J1YX5G6WJVY7KHZPTP8Z8G2W">Consent</h3>
+<h2 id="h_01J1YX5G6WJVY7KHZPTP8Z8G2W">Consent</h2>
 <p>
-  If consents are enabled, to use Feedback Widgets you have to provide the 'feedback'<br>
-  consent for this feature to work.
+  If consents are enabled, to use Feedback Widgets, you have to provide the 'feedback' and to use Star Rating Dialog you have to provide the 'starRating' consent for these features to work.
 </p>
 <h1 id="h_01HAVQDM5V9WJ0K26PAYZF71R3">User Profiles</h1>
 <p>